 We have different breeds of goats on display at our park – farm, feral and rare breeds.
 Most of them are very friendly and really enjoy being hand fed.

-Recent additions to Paradise Valley Springs Wildlife Park are our Llamas, a domesticated South American camelid and relation of the Alpaca.
+Recent additions to Paradise Valley Springs Wildlife Park are our Llamas, a large domesticated South American camelid and relation of the smaller Alpaca.

 We have two different breeds of pigs on display at Paradise Valley Springs Wildlife Park and both of these breeds are common around New Zealand.